Bank Run

 Bank Run on American Union Bank April 26, 1932

-The health of the banking industry and economy depends on depositors being confident that their money is secure.
-Fortunately, safeguards have been implemented to guard against this happening in most countries.
-In the United States, the Federal Deposit Insurance Corporation (FDIC) insures deposits up to $250,000 per account in member banks.
-The FDIC was established in 1933 following many bank runs during the Great Depression.
-Its primary objective was (and is) to maintain confidence in the US banking system.
+Confidence in the banking industry and the overall economy depends on depositors trusting that their funds are secure.
+Thankfully, safeguards have been implemented in most countries to prevent such occurrences.
+In the United States, the Federal Deposit Insurance Corporation (FDIC) provides deposit insurance, insuring deposits up to $250,000 per account in member banks.
+The FDIC was established in 1933 following numerous bank runs during the Great Depression.
+Its primary objective is to maintain confidence in the US banking system.
+The Federal Reserve Bank plays a vital role in preventing panics by acting as the lender of last resort.
+A troubled bank can visit the Federal Reserve’s discount window and borrow the necessary funds when they fear a bank run, which helps stabilize the banking system.

 Dig Deeper With These Free Lessons: